3 Tips to Help Fight Sugar Cravings

 Take a walk.
 When a sugar craving hits, walk away.
 It is easy for your mind to fixate on one thing as you remain still, but changing the scenery will help take your mind off the food you’re craving.
 After a few minutes, your craving should subside.

 The most important tip we can give is to go easy on yourself.
-There will be times that it will be difficult to curb cravings and you may overindulge.
+There will be times that it will be difficult to curb cravings.
 It will take time to get a handle on your sugar cravings.
 As long as you stick to it and progressively decrease your sugar intake, cravings should be easier to conquer over time.